ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ~~~

 The `time`, `nonce`, and `extensions` fields have the same value as those in the
 report uploaded by the client.
-Similarly, the `helper_share` field is the helper's
+Similarly, the `helper_share` field is the
+`EncryptedInputShare` from the `Report` whose `aggregator_id` matches
-encrypted input share as it appeared in the report.
-[OPEN ISSUE: We usually only
+`aggregator.id`.
+[OPEN ISSUE: We usually only need to send this in the
-need to send this in the first aggregate request.
-Shall we exclude it in
+first aggregate request.
+Shall we exclude it in subsequent requests somehow?]
-subsequent requests somehow?]
-The remainder of the structure is dedicated to the
+The remainder of the structure is dedicated to the protocol-specific request
-protocol-specific request parameters.
+parameters.

 In order to provide replay protection, the leader is required to send aggregate
 sub-requests in ascending order, where the ordering on sub-requests is